Texas Survey Guide

 Updated for 2026 · 4 min read · Survey Costs

-Land Survey Costs in Jim Wells County, TX (2026)
+How Much Do Land Surveys Cost in Jim Wells County, TX in 2026?

-Jim Wells County is home to Alice, Orange Grove, Premont, Ben Bolt and covers South Texas plains and brush country; relatively flat terrain with mesquite, prickly pear, and native grasses; part of the historic Coastal Bend agricultural region.
-Survey costs here reflect the county's specific terrain, deed record complexity, and level of development activity.
+Jim Wells County is home to Alice, Orange Grove, Premont, and Ben Bolt.
+South Texas plains and brush country.
+Relatively flat terrain with mesquite, prickly pear, and native grasses.
+Part of the historic coastal bend agricultural region.
+Survey costs here reflect the specific terrain, deed record history, and level of development activity in each part of the county.

 What Drives Survey Costs in Jim Wells County